dspetukhov/test_cases/README.md

 # test_cases

-This repository represents test cases for different companies which I have done.
+This repository contains test cases proposed by different companies which I have done.